giulio/rojo/README.md

 The basic idea is that you annotate your POJO as an *@Entity* and annotate the fields that should be persisted as either *@Value* or *@Reference*; the only constrain is that entities must have an id field (long) ant this filed must be annoteted as '@Id'.

-Read/write/delete operation are provided by EntityReader and EntityWriter.
+Read/write/delete operations are provided by EntityReader and EntityWriter.
 Ant that's pretty much it.

 ### Install